Sources of rights

 The CSO Act also provides for the admission of expert evidence to assess the competence of a child or person with a cognitive impairment to give evidence.
 This makes it easier for courts to assess the competence of people with a cognitive impairment to give sworn or unsworn evidence.

 Giving evidence in sexual offences cases

-The CSO Act provides a special procedure for the An opposing party’s questioning of a witness in a court case.
-Questioning of your own side’s witness is called examination in chief. of complainants and their family members (referred to as ‘protected witnesses’) in the prosecution of sexual offences in which the A person who has been charged with a crime.
-Also known as a defendant. is not legally represented.
+The CSO Act provides a special procedure for the cross-examination of complainants and their family members (referred to as ‘protected witnesses’) in the prosecution of sexual offences in which the accused is not legally represented.
 The section prohibits cross-examination of protected witnesses in person by the accused.
 It sets out a special procedure where an accused person, who has not obtained legal representation after being given a reasonable opportunity to do so, must have a legal practitioner appointed to them by Victoria Legal Aid for the purpose of cross-examining the protected witness.

 Other amendments legislated by the CSO Act include:

 - amendments relating to witnesses who are children or people with a cognitive impairment;